Here is why left turns are more dangerous than right turns:

 The left-hand turn is a highly dangerous maneuver.
 Court decisions determining the issue of liability arising out of automobile collisions have been stressing for decades that the left turn is a risky procedure requiring a high degree of care.
 Traffic-related fatalities and serious injuries among both drivers and pedestrians occur more commonly at or near intersections, and the left-turn crash is the type of accident most prone to result in serious injuries.

-If you are involved in a collision which causes you injuries, you are entitled to file a claim against the other party and get the rightful compensation for your loss.
+If you are involved in a collision that causes you injuries, you are entitled to file a claim against the other party and get the rightful compensation for your loss.
 When you do that, make sure you benefit from expert legal representation by contacting us.